LeandroGCruzP/switch-sun-lune/README.md

 ## 🏁 Objetive 🏁

-### The main goal is to create a Switch component to use in any projects 😁
+### The main goal is to create a Switch component to use in any projects 😁 this project is my standar project to use useState to change state on buttons on projects

 ## 👷 For the creation of Switch I used 👷